cyber3pxVA/VAbitnetlocal/README_VABITNET.md

 ## 📦 Pre-Built Binaries

+> ⚠️ **Development Binaries** - These executables are built for testing and may not work on all Windows 11 systems.
+They were compiled on Windows 11 build 10.0.26200.6901 with LLVM/Clang 21.1.4.

-This fork includes pre-compiled Windows binaries in `build/bin/Release/`:
+This fork includes pre-compiled Windows binaries in `build/bin/`:
 - `llama-cli.exe` - Command-line inference
 - `llama-quantize.exe` - Model quantization tool
 - `llama-server.exe` - HTTP server for inference